-02 Sep Understanding Life Insurance – Life Insurance Awareness Month
+The Basics of Life Insurance – Life Insurance Awareness Month

-Life insurance can be confusing, so here’s a rundown of the basics.
+We understand life insurance can be confusing, so here’s a rundown of the basics.

 Types of Life Insurance

-Whole Life: You purchase this policy to cover your entire life, as long as you keep paying premiums.
+- Whole Life: You purchase this policy to cover your entire life, as long as you keep paying premiums.
 Premiums remain constant throughout the policy, and the company invests a portion of your premium that becomes the cash value.
 These are more expensive than term policies in the early years, but they even out because the premium does not increase.

-Universal Life: This policy is similar to whole life, in that it can cover you for your entire life, or can be designed to provide the protection you need.
+- Universal Life: This policy is similar to whole life in that it can cover you for your entire life or can be designed to provide the protection you need.
 It is more flexible in terms of changing premiums and face value throughout the policy.
 Disadvantages include higher fees and the possibility of increasing premiums.

 Why Purchase Now?